 One of those smart things?
 Make sure you have the right coverage.

 You: “Oh I KNEW this guy was going to bring up insurance!”

 But it’s also a good reminder to make sure you’re covered if you are in an accident in the snow (auto insurance), or if Uncle Carl eats an under cooked bird and sues you (Homeowners Liability coverage), or if you get electrocuted on your roof while hanging lights and fall off (Homeowners and/or Health Insurance).

-Why not fill out the form below and let’s make sure you’ve got the coverage you need.
+Why not click the button below and let’s make sure you’ve got the coverage you need.
 We might be able to save you from a season of disaster.

 And for once, I’m not joking.